 The coaching focus is on performance excellence and competing to win.
 The coach would be recognized as the primary coach who identifies talented individuals; who creates a training environment that further develops athletic skills and abilities to a higher level of success in competition over a period of time.

-The Trailblazer coach is an innovative out-of-the-box thinker who inspires others to follow and has made a difference in their sport or for their athletes.
+Named after CAO founder and Executive Director (2006-2018) Susan Kitchen, this coach is an innovative out-of- the-box thinker.
+A creative change agent who inspires others to follow, they have made a difference in their sport or for the athletes they coach.
+Taking the road less travelled is often bumpy and this coach embraced the goal, persevered and made things better for their sport for years to come.
+Just like Susan, the Trailblazer Coach never shies away from pushing the boundaries and makes everyone around them better.
 Whether coaching a community rep team or top performing provincial athletes, the coach who pushes the envelope, invents new approaches to old challenges and breaks through barriers should be nominated for this award.

 Andy Higgins Lifetime Achievement Award